Edinburgh Ladies' Emancipation Society: History

-The society moved away from its support of Garrison, and Eliza and Jane Wigham were encouraged to leave in protest, but they remained as members.
+In response to Harriet Lupton's, a Unitarian feminist who was a supporter of Garrison, offer to pay the fees for women to attend the BFASS-organised 1854 nationwide conference, the society opted to send male delegate Duncan McLaren.
+However, they expressed support for the idea of gender equality within the abolitionist space, writing in a letter:When it is considered that one of those whose interests the Convention will meet to advocate, one half at least are women...and that during the interval since West India Emancipation, a great share of anti-slavery work and duty had devolved on the women of Britain, we would respectfully suggest that ladies should be specially invited to attend the conference, and thus have the opportunity of representing the wrongs of their sisters who are in bonds.The society moved away from its support of Garrison, and Eliza and Jane Wigham were encouraged to leave in protest, but they remained as members.
 The society tried to steer a compromise position between the radical Garrison and the more conservative position of the BFASS.
 The Wighams supported Mary Estlin's initiative to find common ground between the Garrisonians and the BFASS.

 Eliza also corresponded with Levi Coffin and Thomas Garrett of the Underground Railroad.
 She sent Garrett money towards the cost of supporting the slaves who were smuggling themselves to Canada via Garrett's house.

 Unlike other anti-slavery organisations that splintered, the Edinburgh organisation was still running in 1870.
 Credit for this was given to Jane and Eliza Wigham.

 Legacy

 Four of the women associated with the organisation were the subject of a campaign by Edinburgh historians in 2015.
 The group intended to gain recognition for Elizabeth Pease Nichol, Priscilla Bright McLaren, Eliza Wigham, and Jane Wigham – the city's "forgotten heroines".